 You really never know when it comes to weather, so while you always want to play the percentages, you never know what the weather gods will bring you.

 We hit up New Zealand during the month of April, which again was shoulder season.
 Crowds and costs were down, but the weather was a factor much of the time.
 Overall, we were pleased with our decision, but rain and cold weather did cancel a few activities that we hoped to do.

 We spent May to August in Southeast Asia, which is the supposed rainy season.
 It was honestly a non-factor most of the time.
 The weather wasn’t ideal (lack of blue sunny skies), but at no time did rain hinder our activities or where we wanted to go.
-It generally rained a daily basis, but not for long, and it was often welcome with the heat.
+It generally rained each day, but not for long, and it was often welcome with the heat.

 We arrived in India in late August, the end of the rainy season.
 Weather was a factor in the north (near Rishikesh and on a trek in the Himalayas) yet not a factor at all in Rajasthan or Mumbai.
 By the time we arrived in Goa for the last 2 weeks of our trip, we hoped to relax and enjoy the end of the rainy season.
 Instead we got about 8 days of unprecedented rain (the vendors had already sold off all their umbrellas and rain gear since the wet season was over).

 The lesson?
 You really never know when it comes to weather, so while you always want to play the percentages, you never know what the weather gods will bring you.

 We searched this route through Indie (BootsnAll’s Global Trip Planner) and using the DIY method through Kayak.
 Keep in mind that if you do decide to do it yourself, you most likely won’t be booking all your tickets up front (one of the main bonuses for choosing DIY is to have an open itinerary – by booking all flights ahead, that would defeat the purpose).